 - Ask to speak to the Practice Manager

-The Date Controller for Maywood Surgery is Dr Alison Esslemont.
+The Data Controller for Maywood Surgery is Dr Nick Sheppard.

 What to do if you’re not happy about how we manage your information